The Family Of Missing Connecticut Mother Jennifer Dulos Releases An Emotional Statement

-Despite massive search efforts and the continuous support of the New Canaan, Connecticut community, 50-year-old Jennifer Dulos remains missing.
+Despite massive search efforts and the continuous support of the New Canaan, Connecticut, community, 50-year-old Jennifer Dulos remains missing.
 She is a mother of five children, ranging in age from 8-years-old to 13-years-old.
-She was last seen on May 24, 2019 when dropping her kids off at school.
+She was last seen on May 24 when dropping her kids off at school.

 The primary suspects in the case are Jennifer’s estranged husband Fotis Dulos and his girlfriend Michelle Troconis.
-Despite having identified suspects, law enforcement still need more evidence.
+Despite having identified suspects, law enforcement still needs more evidence.
 In addition, their primary goal is still to bring Jennifer home alive.
-Jennifer’s family recently released an emotional public statement, according to Patch.

 Jennifer’s five children are currently living with their grandmother, Gloria Farber, in New York City.
-Despite several attempts to, Fotis has not been able to see his children since May 22, just days before their mother went missing.
+Since May 22, just two days before their mother went missing, Fotis has not seen his children, despite several attempts.
 In spite of the tremendously painful circumstances, Jennifer’s family has found comfort in the support granted to them by the community.
 Many people from all over the country have come to the family’s aid in this challenging time to do whatever they can to help bring Jennifer home to her kids.
 There have been Facebook groups started, bracelets made, and many, many, flyers with Jennifer’s information passed out.

 Carrie Luft is the official spokesperson for Jennifer’s family and friends.
 On Wednesday, she released their emotional public statement.